HERITAGE & ARCHAEOLOGY

 Heritage and Archaeology

-The proposed development directly impacts the Grand Union Canal Conservation Area.
-There are several heritage and archelogy sites in the development area including Iron Age/Roman and Early Medieval remains.
+The proposed development directly impacts several heritage and archaeology sites, including the Grand Union Canal Conservation Area, Iron Age/Roman remains, and Early Medieval remains.

 What will be affected – and how?